bensonchn/Wsb_stock_scraper/README.md

 Some stopper words ('a'), slangs('CEO'), or mispelled words may be misinterpreted as tickers.
 Vader model can be improved with more updated version of words of today's standards.

 ## Example results:
+Post refers to the Reddit posts headline
 ![image](https://user-images.githubusercontent.com/25267825/113228887-dea98000-9263-11eb-85d1-f01e465c577f.png)

+In conclusion: We can see that GME was mentioned the most, however it has a less positive sentiment versus PLTR with 72% more.